-To front light your subject, simply have them face the light.
-One of the few times I will front light a subject outdoors is at golden hour.
-The last few minutes before the sun goes down provides beautiful, soft, golden light that won't cause your subjects to squint and will illuminate them perfectly.
+I love to use front light at golden hour and this is one of the few times I will front light a subject outdoors.
+To front light your subject, simply have them face the light The last few minutes before the sun goes down will provides beautiful, soft, golden light that won't cause your subjects to squint and will illuminate them perfectly.

 Enjoy shooting during the Golden Hour!

 Do you have any questions or comments about Golden Hour Photography?
 Just leave us a comment below - and PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!